iprlic/iprlic.github.io/index.md

     section_id: about
     background_style: bg-primary
     title: We've got what you need!
-    text: Start Bootstrap has everything you need to get your new website up and running in no time!
-All of the templates and themes on Start Bootstrap are open source, free to download, and easy to use.
-No strings attached!
+    text: Whether you’re looking to migrate, modernize or innovate we’ll help you harness the power of the cloud.
     actions:
       - title: Get Started!
-        url: '#page-top'
+        url: '#services'
         class: btn-light

   - type: services.html